-On taking a straw poll, committee members realized they were evenly The committee was divided between those who wanted to include a reference to adjudication, and those who did not.
-As a way of addressing the issue of adjudication, the committee Acknowledging persuasive arguments on either side of the issue, and not wishing to delay the process of modifying the section by further discussion of a question on which the committee was unlikely to reach a consensus, the committee decided the amendment should require the General Assembly to enact laws governing the legal determination of whether a person lacks the mental capacity to vote.
-The committee also agreed concluded that its recommendation could should focus on substituting the references to "idiots" and "insane persons" with the adjective phrase "lacks the mental capacity to vote."
-The committee further concluded that the provision could recognize both the "rights" to vote" and the "privileges" of an elector, and that the disenfranchisement would only be during the period of incapacity.
+The committee was divided between those who wanted to include a reference to adjudication, and those who did not.
+As a way of addressing the issue of adjudication, the committee decided the amendment should require the General Assembly to enact laws governing the legal determination of whether a person lacks the mental capacity to vote.
+The committee also agreed its recommendation should focus on substituting the references to "idiots" and "insane persons" with the adjective phrase "lacks the mental capacity to vote."
+The committee further concluded that the provision could recognize both the "rights" and "privileges" of an elector, and that the disenfranchisement would only be during the period of incapacity.